 - Weight – 110 gm.

-Adnan Chara, Vice President Mitashi said “A detailed market research done by us suggested that the senior generation, while being largely technophobic is also looking at their grand kids engaging actively on android platform and definitely want to get into the bandwagon – all they need is a little push!“
+Adnan Chara, Vice President Mitashi said: “A detailed market research done by us suggested that the senior generation while being largely technophobic is also looking at their grandkids engaging actively on android platform and definitely want to get into the bandwagon – all they need is a little push!”

 It is easy to use the phone, with essential functions and mediocre hardware but helps regarding adaptability for the senior users and will be a convenient learning option.
 For Rs.
-4,999 it is a good buy with latest Android OS and 5 MP camera.
+4,999 it is a good buy with the latest Android OS and 5 MP camera.

 The Philips Xenium X2566 – Budget Smartphone for Senior Citizens

 The 3rd on the list is not a smartphone it is more of a feature phone.
-The Philips Xenium X2566 is an accessible device to use.
+The Philips Xenium X2566 is an access device to use.
 Its big buttons and fonts, high volume speaker, superb standby time and even a dedicated SOS button are designed to be easy to use and for seniors.

 The Big display fonts, help to read the text on your screen comfortably without straining eyes.

 The dual-SIM handset has a small 2.4-inch TFT screen with (240×320 pixels) resolution.

 A fundamental VGA resolution (480×640 pixels) rear camera & inbuilt storage of 16GB, expandable via a microSD card.

 Moreover, the connectivity options include GPRS/ EDGE, Bluetooth v2.1, and Mini-USB.
 It doesn’t have 3G connectivity option.